BloomTech-Labs/life-logger-fe/README.md

 ### Key Features

 - Access a calendar with events displayed
 - Ability to create events with various information.
 When, where, category (work,home life, recreation).
 - Search feature so you can remember when/where/what you did.
 - Functional user dashboard to manage events.

 ## Tech Stack

-### Front end built using:
+#### Front end built using:

 #### Front end deployed to `🚫insert service here`

 #### [Back end](https://github.com/Lambda-School-Labs/life-logger-be) built using:

+#### Back end deployed to `🚫insert service here`

 # APIs